-The way the diamond industry works may seem to be shrouded in mystery, but there are two important truths that you should take into consideration for your diamond purchase: the cost of mining diamonds and the notion of pre owned diamonds.
+The way the diamond industry works may seem to be shrouded in mystery, but there are two important truths to take into consideration for your diamond purchase: the cost of mining diamonds and the notion of pre-owned diamonds.
 This post includes a video that explains these truths and what they mean for you.

 Truth #1: Like any commodity the manufacturing costs of mining, refining and importing diamonds drives up the price.